 I had a final fright when the road to Naches was closed – which would have meant a long, long detour most of the way back to Yakima, and then riding on the busy roads I was trying to avoid.
 But the repaving was done, and I was able to pass through on a road that just lacked striping.
 I was even more lucky to find a hotel room in Naches…

 The next day took me across the Cascades.
 Chinook Pass is a long climb – 80 km (50 miles) uphill.
 Clouds were covering the mountains, but there also were sunbreaks.
 The rainbows were beautiful.
 I only got hit by a few sprinkles, but the roads were wet, so I was glad to have fenders on my bike – during the Oregon Outback, they just had kept the dust off my bike.

 After a few hours of gentle climbing in the valley, the road pitched up for the final ascent to the pass.
 With clouds obscuring the view, it was wintry up here.

 The top: Time to put on every piece of clothing I carried in my handlebar bag!

 On the other side of the pass, it was raining hard, but fortunately, it wasn’t very cold.
 Once I left the mountains, the sun came out, and it became another transport stage back to Seattle.
-I missed my goal of getting home in time for dinner by an hour and a half, though…
+I was back home in time for a (late) dinner.

 The trip back added an adventure to the adventure.
 Thank you to the guys from VeloDirt for putting on the Oregon Outback – definitely one of the most challenging rides I have done – and enticing me to ride all the way from southern Oregon to Seattle over the course of a long weekend.